Tuesday, April 30, 2024

 Conservation Deed is a flexible community-based, owned, driven, managed, and sustained natural resource management area process using Contract law.

-It is a voluntary and flexible legal contract that binds the parties who sign the Contract for a set timeframe.
-The Conservation Deed is reviewed and renewed every three to five years using the most understood, used, and spoken language or languages.
-This allows full participation by clan members in the community or communities.
+The Conservation Deed is reviewed and renewed every three to seven years using the most understood, used, and spoken language or languages.
+This allows full and active participation by clan members in the community or communities.

 Lessons learned over the implementation of the Conservation Deed, are used to amend laws and penalties or include new laws and penalties during the review process.